Kotlin/dokka/examples/gradle/dokka-multiplatform-example/README.md

 This example demonstrates Dokka's configuration and output for a simple [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) project.

-It contains [source sets](https://kotlinlang.org/docs/multiplatform-discover-project.html#source-sets) for different platforms that are automatically picked up by Dokka from the Kotlin Gradle Plugin, and an additional custom source set known to Dokka only.
+It contains [Kotlin source sets](https://kotlinlang.org/docs/multiplatform-discover-project.html#source-sets) for different platforms that are automatically picked up by Dokka from the Kotlin Gradle Plugin, and an additional custom source set known to Dokka only.